 Egg donation cycle means that one woman (donor) gives her eggs to another (recipient) to help her get pregnant and have a baby.
 The entire process assume egg donor taking medications that stimulate her ovaries to produce multiple eggs over a single cycle.
 When her body is ready, cells are retrieved during surgery and evaluated by an embryologist.
 Eggs may then be used during fresh cycle in vitro fertilization or be frozen.

-The history of egg donation begins in early 80ties.
-In USA egg donation is introduced to a commercial market after 1978 when IVF is proven to be successful infertility treatment method.
+The history of egg donation begins in early 80s.
+In the USA egg donation was introduced to a commercial market after 1978 when IVF is proven to be successful infertility treatment method.
 In 1983 the first pregnancy achieved thanks to in vitro fertilization and donated eggs is reported in Australia.
-In the same year the similar procedure take place in United States at the Harbor UCLA Medical Center under the direction of Dr. John Buster and the University of California at Los Angeles School of Medicine.
-After nine months the first baby conceived from donor oocytes is born.
+In the same year the similar procedure took place in United States at the Harbor UCLA Medical Center under the direction of Dr. John Buster and the University of California at Los Angeles School of Medicine.
+After nine months the first baby conceived from donor oocytes was born.

-In 1990 in vitro with donor eggs become acceptable to treat age-related infertility.
-Since then it is available for women, even those over age of 40, who are physically able to bear a child.
+In 1990 in vitro with donor eggs became acceptable to treat age-related infertility.
+Since then the treatment has been available to women, even those over age of 40, who are physically able to bear a child.
 Of course also financial aspect matters.
 Egg recipients should be also capable of spending a lot of money for donors during egg donation process.

 Trough years egg donation as a part of fertility treatment has been successfully developed.
 For women who were unable to get pregnant due to various infertility reasons this is entire new opportunity.
 Additionally in vitro with donated eggs is a good solution for patients who wanted to avoid passing genetic disorders.
 Prior to this, thousands of women who were infertile, single men or women and gay couples had adoption as the only path to parenthood.
 In the twenty-first century advanced techniques was introduced and new treatment options have been available.